 10. Too High of Print Volumes

-Multifunction printers are designed to be workhorses.
+Mfps are designed to be workhorses.
 Even so, they can get run down, especially if they aren’t maintained properly and have to work with constant high-volume.

 Working the machine to its limits means it’s vital that the team always stay on top of maintenance schedules.
 More volume one month or over the course of a quarter may mean the maintenance visit needs to bumped up a bit.